 The use of clay tiles for roofing dates back all the way to 5,000 years in Ancient China, where glazed earthenware roofs were and still are abundant.
 Clay shingles are especially popular in hot and humid climates as they do an excellent job of regulating indoor temperatures.

 Clay tile shingles are also well known for being durable and long-lasting.
 They’re also naturally fire-resistant, which means you won’t have to worry about having them specially treated.
-It should be noted that while these shingles are considered durable against the elements, they are susceptible to damage upon impact.
+It should be noted that while these options among the different types of roofing shingles are considered durable against the elements, they are susceptible to damage upon impact.

 ✅The Pros